A holiday for families in Italy

 Firstly, to make it easier for you, there is a huge variety of parks to choose from as well as accomodation to stay in.
 There really is something for everyone.

-The sites are usually well quiped with swimming pools, family pools and even private beaches.
+The sites are usually well equipped with swimming pools, family pools and even private beaches.
 There will be play parks and usually a piazza for entertainment and music.
 There will be restaurants, bars and coffee shops with a range of meals and refreshments served throughout the day.

 Itinerary of one day :